 Get ready for four days of pageantry, fun activities, and celebrations for the entire family at the Plattsmouth Harvest Festival.
 Music, tractor races, parades, live music, fireworks, and much more all happen every year in the place where corn is still king.

-Heritage Days in McCook is a five-day event that takes place every fall and dates back decades.
+Heritage Days in McCook is an event that takes place every fall towards the end of September and dates back decades.
 Organized to promote community pride, festivities include a vendor fair, performances, a parade, and many more family activities to enjoy.